Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 Once you’ve fixed the immediate problem, here’s how to keep leaves green going forward:

-• Weekly check-ins: Take 5 minutes each week to observe your plants
+• Weekly check-ins: take 5 minutes each week to observe your plants

-• Know your plant: Research each plant’s specific needs
+• Know your plant: research each plant’s specific needs

-• Seasonal adjustments: Water less in winter, more in summer
+• Seasonal adjustments: water less in winter, more in summer

-• Don’t panic: A few yellow leaves on older growth is completely normal
+• Don’t panic: a few yellow leaves on older growth is completely normal

 Frequently Asked Questions